claudio-familia/WalletPlanifier-mobile/README.md

 ### Develop for Android

 1. Install Android Studio
-2. Install Java SE Development Kit 15
+2. Install Java SE Development Kit 8 if you are using Windows or install Java SE Development Kit 15 if you are using macOS
 3. Configure:

 #### &emsp;&emsp; Windows